david-bouyssie/Quantitative-proteomics/Modules/Quantitative data analysis/README.md

 Here you can see an example of parameters file : .<br/>
 <br/>
-The experimental also have to be provided as an input.
+The experimental design also have to be provided as an input.
 Here you can see an example of experimental design file : .<br/>
 <br/>
 The module gives as outputs a TSV table summarizing input data, intensities after each step of processing and final results of statistical results.
 A report containg QC figures for each processing step and figures showing the results of differential analysis is also provided.
 <br/>